jakeburden/non-fancy-router/readme.markdown

 ])
 ```

 Pass non-fancy-router an array of routing arrays.
-The first routing array argument is a [murl pattern](https://github.com/mafintosh/murl), the second routing array argument is either the name of the you want to send from your server, or a function.
+The first routing array argument is a [murl pattern](https://github.com/mafintosh/murl), the second routing array argument is either the name of the file you want to send from your server, or a function.

 ## Install